aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 ## Design
 ![AMI ID Version Update Conceptual Design](./docs/ami-version-change-monitoring-conceptual.png)

 The solution has been split into two components.
-The first is one monitors the selected Elastic Beanstalk platform for changes to the AMI associated with it and ensure that a Systems Manager Parameter Store parameter is kept up to date.
+The first is one monitors the selected Elastic Beanstalk platform for changes to the AMI associated with it and ensures that a Systems Manager Parameter Store parameter is kept up to date.

 ![Image Builder Pipeline Conceptual Design](./docs/start-new-image-builder-pipeline-execution-conceptual.png)

 The next component picks up where that Systems Manager Parameter Store parameter left off and will update the associated EC2 Image Builder Pipeline's recipe with the updated AMI ID, and will trigger the execution of the pipeline so that a new AMI is created.

 ![Image Builder Pipeline](./docs/image-builder-pipeline.png)
 The build stage of the EC2 Image Builder pipeline included in this project follows the steps depicted above.
-A custom [Image Builder Component](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-application-documents.html) is also included that update the SSM Agent prior to installing Windows Updates, and executing the [EC2 Image Builder STIG Medium Component](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-stig.html).
+A custom [Image Builder Component](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-application-documents.html) is also included that updates the SSM Agent prior to installing Windows Updates, and executing the [EC2 Image Builder STIG Medium Component](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-stig.html) to harden the AMI.

 Let's take a closer look at the classes that make up the Lambda functions.

 ### Static Relationships
 All of the Lambda functions are contained within a single Visual Studio project (BeanstalkImageBuilderPipeline).
 See the [Best practices for organizing larger serverless applications](https://aws.amazon.com/blogs/compute/best-practices-for-organizing-larger-serverless-applications/) blog post for other options on organizing your functions.

-This results in a single Docker image being used for both functions with the Lambda's entry point selecting the appropriate function to call at runtime.
-For instance, the below excerpt from the serverless.template used to invoke the AmiMonitor function.
+This results in a single Docker image being used for both functions with the Lambda's entry point (specified by the [Command property of ImageConfig](https://docs.aws.amazon.com/lambda/latest/dg/API_ImageConfig.html)) selecting the appropriate function to call at runtime.
+For instance, the below excerpt from the serverless.template is used to invoke the AmiMonitor function.

 ``` yaml
 ImageConfig: